rb80/oracle-hospitality-integration-platform-bootcamp/R&A Data APIs - Use Cases.md

 ### 4.1 Fetching Profiles Using Postman

-Having first run the `Get OAuth Token` request click the request `demo 1 - profiles` and click `Send`.
+Having first run the `Get OAuth Token` request click the request `lab - 4 - profiles` and click `Send`.

 This query filters the Profile-Individuals Subject Area by the property you've been using as well as by their updated date.